livz/livz.github.io/_posts/2017-07-02-physical-OPSEC-basics.md

 ## Visual surveillance
-If you’ve watched [Citizenfour](http://www.imdb.com/title/tt4044364/) maybe you remember the scene when Edward Snowden was introducing his password under a blanket, supposedly to mitigate any visual surveillance or possible hidden cameras.
+If you’ve watched [Citizenfour](http://www.imdb.com/title/tt4044364/) maybe you remember the scene when Edward Snowden was introducing his password under a blanket, supposedly to mitigate any _visual surveillance_ or possible _hidden cameras_.
 No need to be paranoid but it’s good to be aware of your surroundings and adversary surveillance capabilities.

 ![Enter password under blanket](/assets/images/opsec-basics/snowden.png)